Log in links for this page

 1. Present a denial letter from the Social Security Administration

-1. If you present a foreign passport or consular ID to meet document requirements, you may sign an affidavit stating that you have never been issued a social security number (RMV will provide a template)
+1. If you present a foreign passport or consular ID to meet document requirements, you may complete an Affidavit of No SSN stating that you have never been issued a social security number

-The full list of acceptable documents, including documents to prove Massachusetts residency, will be updated prior to July 1 to include the newly accepted documents.
+The full list of acceptable documents, including documents to prove Massachusetts residency, can be found here.

 Additional Resources for Identification Requirements